Bryson Tiller

-Bryson Djuan Tiller (born January 2, 1993) is an American singer, songwriter, and rapper.
-Born in Louisville, Kentucky, he began his career in 2011 with a mixtape entitled Killer Instinct Vol. 1.
-Tiller initially gained mainstream success in 2015 following the release of the single, "Don't", which reached the top 20 on the Billboard Hot 100.
+Bryson Djuan Tiller (born January 2, 1993) is an American singer and rapper.
+He began his career in 2011 with his debut mixtape, Killer Instinct Vol. 1.
+He gained mainstream recognition following the release of his 2015 single "Don't", which peaked at number 13 on the Billboard Hot 100 and received septuple platinum certification by the Recording Industry Association of America (RIAA).
+Its success led to a recording contract with RCA Records, who issued "Don't" as the lead single for his debut studio album Trapsoul (2015), which entered the top ten of the Billboard 200.

-The record's success led to a deal with RCA Records and served as the lead single to his debut studio album, Trapsoul (2015), which reached the top ten on the Billboard 200, and included the single "Exchange", which earned him a Grammy Award nomination.
-In May 2017, Tiller released his second studio album, True to Self, which debuted at number-one on the Billboard 200.
-That same year, he was also featured alongside Rihanna on the hit single "Wild Thoughts" by DJ Khaled, which reached number-two on the Billboard Hot 100.
+Trapsoul received triple platinum certification by the RIAA and spawned two additional singles: the Grammy Award-nominated "Exchange" and "Sorry Not Sorry".
+He guest appeared alongside Rihanna on DJ Khaled's 2017 single "Wild Thoughts", which peaked at number two on the Billboard Hot 100.
+His second studio album, True to Self (2017), debuted atop the Billboard 200, while his third album, Anniversary (2020) peaked at number five.
+His self-titled fourth album (2024) peaked at number 12 and spawned the Billboard Hot 100-top 20 single, "Whatever She Wants".

 Tiller has received multiple accolades, including two BET Awards for Best New Artist and Best Male R&B/Pop Artist; and in March 2016, he received the key to the city from Louisville Mayor Greg Fischer.
+He received a total of three Grammy Award nominations, two of which for his work with singer H.E.R. on her 2018 single "Could've Been" and album Back of My Mind (2021).

 Early life

-Bryson Tiller was born on January 2, 1993, in Louisville, Kentucky.
-When he was four years old, his mother died and he was subsequently raised by his grandmother.
+Bryson Djuan Tiller was born on January 2, 1993, in Louisville, Kentucky.
+His mother died when he was four years old, and he was subsequently raised by his grandmother.
 Tiller lived with his cousins, Ryan and Kevon Smekrud, until he was 17 years old.
 He has three brothers.
 He attended Iroquois High School and started singing and rapping at the age of 15.
-In 2011, he recorded a mixtape titled Killer Instinct Vol.1, which included 21 songs.
-In 2013, Tiller dropped out of school, had a child and took a break from music while working at Papa John's Pizza and UPS to provide for his daughter, Harley.